frictionlessdata/frictionless-py/pages/checks/cell.md

 ## ASCII Value

 If you want to skip non-ascii characters, this check helps to notify if there are any in data during validation.
-Here is how we can use this check:
+Here is how we can use this check.

+### Example

 ```python script tabs=Python
 from pprint import pprint